nizos/nizos.github.io/src/posts/supply-chain-security-risks-even-for-static-sites/index.md

 Static websites are often viewed as less vulnerable because of their simplicity and lack of complex server-side processes.
 While they do avoid certain risks like SQL injection, this perception can create a false sense of security.
-In reality, static sites are still exposed to specific attack vectors—particularly supply chain attacks.
+In reality, many of the same risks that affect dynamic websites—particularly supply chain attacks—can just as easily impact static sites.

 ## What are Static Sites?